QUESTIONS AND ANSWERS (last update May 9, 2021)

 - wearing face masks in public transportation (including boats, mountain railways and cable cars) and at airports, railway stations, tram and bus stops is obligatory.
 Face masks are also required in all planes taking off and landing in Switzerland.
 Face masks can be bought in many shops, including the shops and kiosks at train stations.
 Many of the 'Selecta' snack vending machines offer face masks as well.
 You can also buy them online via Amazon;

-- the train schedule is largely back to normal.
+- the train schedule is largely normal.
 The timetable is up-to-date.
 It includes all modes of transport, including cable cars and mountain trains.
 Alternatively, links to timetables and the latest news of individual mountain transport/boats/et cetera can be found on our activity pages: www.myswissalps.com/activities;

 - mountain transportation is mostly operating and most boat rides are available according to normal schedules;

 - tourist trains are operating.
 Please check timetables through the 'Route' tabs on each of our activity pages.
 Saver Day Passes and Supersaver tickets are available .
 On-board catering and luggage services are offered too.

 Train trips from and to France, Germany, Italy and Austria are possible.
 Night trains and night buses might be suspended though, and timetables may temporarily be reduced.
 Always plan ahead carefully and check the timetable for your planned travel dates.

 - passengers should try to keep a distance of 1,5 m.
 And as mentioned, wearing a face mask is required;